Keep up to date with our coronavirus response.

 Anyone who is a close contact of someone who has covid-19, but does not show any symptoms and has two negative test results, can go home safely and continue their self-isolation at home (10 days in total).

-If you have spent the holiday outside of Cornwall and do not book a test, you should self-isolate for 10 days after your arrival back at university.
+If you have spent the national lockdown outside of Cornwall and do not book a test, you should self-isolate for 10 days after your arrival back at university.